nicolejkeeney/thesis-flood-impact-analysis-2025/README.md

 # Flood Disaster Impacts: EM-DAT and MODIS Analysis

-This repository contains the complete data processing pipeline and analysis code for combining EM-DAT disaster records with MODIS satellite imagery, climate reanalysis data, and population data to study flood disaster impacts.
+This repository contains the complete codebase for Nicole Keeney's Master of Science thesis in the Department of Civil & Environmental Engineering at Colorado State University (2025).
+The research develops methods for spatially and temporally disaggregating disaster event records using satellite imagery, constructs a balanced panel dataset of flood events from 2000-2024, and uses panel regression analysis to examine the relationship between climate variables and flood impacts across global administrative regions.
+It also includes SLURM batch scripts for submitting processing jobs on CSU's HPC cluster, used in various steps in the analysis.

+This work was presented at the American Geophysical Union (AGU) Fall Meeting 2025 (doi: ADD DOI)

-## Overview
+## Data

 This research combines multiple global datasets to analyze flood disasters from 2000-2024: